 “There is no question in my mind that Thunderbolt Technologies produces the liveliest, best-performing longboards available.
 All of my dedicated boards are built with Yu-San’s tech.
 When it comes time to perform, I wouldn’t even consider riding anything else.” – Harley Ingleby

-With Carve’s high-performance boards, the most significant thing that everyone notices is the increase in energy projected by the board coming out of turns.
-The boards flex very well, so when to put hard on the rail, they draw a tighter arc, making for faster turns.
-Coming out of turns, the internal flex components generate a huge amount of energy when the board unflexes, projecting the board forward.
+With Carve’s high-performance surfboards, the most significant thing that everyone notices is the increase in energy projected by the surfboard coming out of turns.
+The surfboards flex very well, so when to put hard on the rail, they draw a tighter arc, making for faster turns.
+Coming out of turns, the internal flex components generate a huge amount of energy when the surfboard unflexes, projecting the surfboard forward.
 This big uptick in responsiveness is what the riders love so much.

 Traditional models also benefit from the advantages of flex and rebound but in more subtle ways.
 You can take Thunderbolt logs and put them on the rail when you want to, but the primary benefit CJ Nelson is looking for in his traditional models is enhancing the flow and feel, and improving the responsiveness so that he can nimbly position the surfboard exactly where he wants to be on a wave, rather than wrestling a more rigid, heavier log, as with traditional construction.
 Thunderbolt blanks are also set up for the tail to twist as well as flex, which allows the rider to control the surfboard from the nose with a lot more dexterity than more rigid constructions.